 Get out a post-it or any scrap of paper you have at hand.
 You’re not going to frame this.
 Write down three things:

 - something you desire

 - something you are grateful for

-Get good at this and you will start to bend space and time.
+If you get good at this, you will start to bend space and time.

 Advanced level: do the Brag-Desire-Gratitude exercise when you wake up each morning.
 It will set the tone for the day.

 The good news is that you can reduce your stress without some big wholesale lifestyle change.
 This is like a diet where you don’t have to give up eating bread.
 You can still be a part of the world.